Charged particle motion and radiation in strong electromagnetic fields: Introduction

 The two invariants which mix particle and field properties are the \emph{quantum nonlinearity parameters}:\footnote{The literature includes alternative notation for $\chi_e$, such as $\Upsilon$~\cite{erber.rmp.1966,chen.prd.1992,harding.rpp.2006} and $\eta$~\cite{bell.prl.2008}.
 Note also that it is possible for $\chi_\gamma$ to be defined by normalizing the photon energy $\hbar \omega$ to $2mc^2$, rather than $mc^2$ as we have done here, particularly in the astrophysical literature~\cite{erber.rmp.1966,harding.rpp.2006}.
 The rationale for doing so is that electron-positron pair creation by a photon creates two particles of mass $m$, and so $2 m c^2$ is a natural energy scale.}

-Hereafter, wherever the distinction is not necessary, we use the term particle in relation to both photons and electrons (positrons), denoting the corresponding quantities by the subscript $\gamma$ and $e$ respectively.
+Hereafter, wherever the distinction is not necessary, we use the term particle in relation to both photons and electrons (positrons), denoting the corresponding quantities by the subscript $\gamma$ and $e$ respectively. {We omit the subscript in situations where it is clear whether we refer to a photon, or to an electron or positron.}

-For the electron, $\chi_e$ compares the field strength observed in its instantaneous rest frame with $\Ecrit$~\cite{ritus.jslr.1985}, or the typical energy of its radiation spectrum $\hbar\omega_c$ with its energy $\gamma m c^2$~\cite{SokolovTernov}.
+For the electron, $\chi_e$ compares the field strength observed in its instantaneous rest frame with $\Ecrit$~\cite{ritus.jslr.1985}, {or the typical energy of the radiation spectrum ($\simeq \hbar\omega_c$, the synchrotron critical frequency: see \cref{eq:ClassicalEmissionRate}) with its energy $\gamma m c^2$~\cite{SokolovTernov}}.
 It therefore parametrizes the importance of quantum corrections to the particle dynamics and radiation emission.
-If $\gamma \gg 1$, it gives the magnitude of the transverse force exerted by the electromagnetic field, compared to that which would be exerted by a critically strong electric field.

 A photon does not have a rest frame, so a physical interpretation of $\chi_\gamma$ is obtained by considering the following argument~\cite{bassompierre.plb.1995}.
 In order for a photon with momentum $\hbar\omega \vec{n} / c$, embedded in an electromagnetic field, to create an electron-positron pair, there must be a transfer of energy from the field of $\Delta \Energy \simeq m^2 c^4 / (\hbar \omega)$.
 This energy transfer must take place over $\Delta t \simeq m c / (e E_\text{eff})$, the time taken for the electron and positron to gain a transverse momentum of $m c$ if the field has effective magnitude $E_\text{eff} = \gamma \abs{\vec{E}_\perp + c \vec{n} \times \vec{B}}$ (we have assumed $\hbar\omega \gg m c^2$ and $\gamma \gg 1$).
-The uncertainty principle requires that $\Delta \Energy \Delta t > \hbar$, or equivalently, $\chi_\gamma > 1$.
+The uncertainty principle requires that $\Delta \Energy \Delta t < \hbar$, or equivalently, $\chi_\gamma > 1$.
 This condition then defines the regime where electron-positron pair creation becomes probable.